UBC-MDS/Capstone_SatCast_Trilemma/README.md

 - Training time is estimated based on a compute setup of `Intel i9-13980HX`, `RTX 4090 labtop GPU`, `Windows 11 Pro`.
 Actual time may vary depending on your hardware and configuration.

 - Given the different configurations and arguments of each model, command-line options may differ depending on the model you are running.
-Therefore, please check the top of each script file for detailed usage instructions.
+Therefore, **please refer to the top of each script file for detailed usage instructions**.

-- For models that require hyperparameter tuning (HWES, XGBoost, Prophet), sample data `data/raw/sample_8_days.parquet` cannot be used as it is too small to capture the necessary patterns.
+- For models that require hyperparameter tuning (HWES, XGBoost, Prophet), sample data `data/raw/sample_8_days.parquet` **cannot** be used as it is too small to capture the necessary patterns.

 - For models that require long time to train, we have built in mechanisms to save time:
-  - For **XGBoost** and **Prophet**, you can use the `--skip-optimization` flag to load pre-tuned hyperparameters.
+  - For **XGBoost** and **Prophet**, you can use the **`--skip-optimization`** flag to load pre-tuned hyperparameters.
 This will save time by skipping the optimization step and directly using the best hyperparameters saved during our best model training.
-  - For **DeepAR** and **TFT**, we provided a sample dataset (`data/raw/sample_8_days.parquet`) that allows you to quickly test the model without waiting for long training times with argument `--parquet-path data/raw/sample_8_days.parquet`.
+  - For **DeepAR** and **TFT**, we provided a sample dataset (`data/raw/sample_8_days.parquet`) that allows you to quickly test the model without waiting for long training times.
 However, for full training, you should use the larger dataset (`data/raw/mar_5_may_12.parquet`).
+This is controlled by the **`--parquet-path`** argument in the command.
   - Pay attention to the specific requirements and dependencies for each model, as outlined in their respective script files.
 - If you have played around with the scripts, which may have modified files in `results/models` folder, and want to reset to default:
-  -**please copy the official model files from `saved_models/` back into `results/models/`**
+  - **please copy the official model files from `saved_models/` back into `results/models/`**
-  - Re-run the analysis script to ensure that all results are up-to-date
+  - Re-run the analysis script (`scripts/analysis.py`) to ensure that all results are up-to-date
   - (Optional) Re-render the final report to reflect actual project findings